World of Warcraft: Classic: Mists of Pandaria Classic

 In November 2024, during a 30th Anniversary livestream for the Warcraft series, Blizzard officially announced that the Mists of Pandaria would be coming to World of Warcraft Classic some time in summer 2025.
 In April 2025, Blizzard allowed users to begin signing up to beta test Mists of Pandaria Classic.

 Mists of Pandaria Classic launched on July 21, 2025.
 In addition to the original 85-90 quests, zones, dungeons and raids, Blizzard introduced "Celestial Dungeons", following the format of the "Elemental Rune" and "Titan Rune" dungeon modes from Cataclysm Classic and Wrath of the Lich King Classic.
 Celestial Dungeons were intended to be a replacement for the Raid Finder difficult mode, as Blizzard opted not to implement any version of Raid Finder in Mists of Pandaria Classic.
 The first raid tier featured a staggered rollout of the three raid instances, followed by the inclusion of each raid's loot table into the Celestial Dungeon system.

 In September 2025, Blizzard opened free character transfers to consolidate players onto "Mega Realms" in each region, citing the benefits of higher player concentration that were observed after executing previous transfers for Season of Discovery and Classic Era realms.

+On December 9, 2025, Phase 3 "The Thunder King" of Mists of Pandaria Classic launched, adding the Isle of Thunder and Isle of Giants zones, as well as the Throne of Thunder raid and new story content based around the Shado-Pan Assault faction and continuation of the legendary questline.
+The Throne of Thunder raid opened two days later on December 11, 2025.
+This is the second to last raid in the Mists of Pandaria Expansion.

+At Blizzard's "State of Azeroth" event in early 2026, a roadmap was unveiled for Mists of Pandaria Classic, placing Phase 4 of content in Spring 2026, and the final Phase 5 of content, which includes the Siege of Orgrimmar raid, in Summer 2026.

+On June 2, 2026, the final "Siege of Orgrimmar" content patch of Mists of Pandaria Classic launched, adding the Timeless Isle, Legendary Cloak questline, Proving Grounds, and the Siege of Orgrimmar raid.